 The largest count is of 300 at Marshfield on 1st January and 3rd February, 2016 Wheeler (1874) said it was an 'abundant resident', Charbonnier (1899) 'resident, very common' and Davis (1947) 'resident, common and widely distributed'.
-Ortolan Bunting Emberiza hortulana 1, 2 A local rarity 1860 - shot near Sidcot Palmer and Ballance (1968)217 2018 - Sand Bay on August 24th, Northwick Warth on September 13th 217 Source given as Knight, F. A. (1902): The Seaboard of Mendip.
-This record was dismissed by Davis (1947) - Cirl Bunting Emberiza cirlus Effectively extinct locally, the last record was in 1991, on Wavering Down.
+Ortolan Bunting Emberiza hortulana The only recent records of this national scarce migrant are from 2018 when there were records from Sand Bay on August 24th and Northwick Warth on September 13th.
+There is an old record of one shot near Sidcot in 1860 which is mentioned in Palmer and Ballance $(1968)^{147}$ but which was dismissed in Davis (1947).
+147 Source given as Knight, F. A. (1902): The Seaboard of Mendip.
+Cirl Bunting Emberiza cirlus Effectively extinct locally, the last record was in 1991, on Wavering Down.
 It last bred in 1985, at an undisclosed site, and prior to that in 1976 at Wrington.
-Kemp (1983) provides a useful summary of the former breeding sites and all published records since 1930 are included as Appendix 2 to this checklist.
+Kemp (1983) provides a useful summary of the former breeding sites and all published records since 1930 are included as Appendix 1 to this checklist.
 Wheeler (1874) gave it as 'rare, occurs occasionally, has occurred at Wrington' while Charbonnier (1899) said 'resident.
 Not common' but Munro Smith (1911) mentions seeing a nest on the embankment of the R. Avon, at the bottom of the Gully.
 The 1925 SBR lists it as 'local and uncommon.
 Compton Martin and East Harptree district in 1907 but not recently.
 Backwell district.
 Formerly frequent and nesting near Weston-super-Mare'.
 Davis (1947) calls it 'resident.
 Local, but not uncommon in some parts of the district.
 In recent years has frequently been found nesting in close proximity to Bristol and breeding has been reported from the Weston-super-Mare area and elsewhere'.
 Palmer and Ballance (1968) mention 'breeds locally along coastal strip between Portishead and Mendip and around Bath; more commonly on lower slopes of NW Mendip and outlying hills (Bleadon, Banwell, Shute Shelve, Winscombe); from Uphill to Burnham.'
 Little Bunting Emberiza pusilla 0, 5 A National rarity until 1994 and a local rarity since then.
+There is only a single record this century, at OPS on 13th April, 2021.
+There were four records in the 20th century, as follows:

-1976 - trapped at CVL on January 4th [BBRC]218 1986 - Lansdown on October 17th [BBRC] 1996 - a first-winter male at CVL from March 31st until April 21st 1997 - in a garden at Redland from December 27th until April 15th 1998 2021 - OPS on April 13th 218 Photo in 1976 BBRC report Reed Bunting Emberiza schoeniclus A localised breeding resident, and passage migrant.
+1976 - trapped at CVL on January 4th [BBRC]148 1986 - Lansdown on October 17th [BBRC] 1996 - a first-winter male at CVL from March 31st until April 21st 1997 - in a garden at Redland from December 27th until April 15th 1998 148 Photo in 1976 BBRC report Reed Bunting Emberiza schoeniclus A localised breeding resident, and passage migrant.

 Breeding success: singing males at CVL this century (no surveys since 2019) Wheeler (1874) said it was a 'local resident, not common, Stapleton, Avonmouth' and Charbonnier (1899) 'resident, fairly common in the lower ground'.
 The 1925 SBR said it was 'local, frequent in swampy places but not always present in seemingly suitable spots.
 Common at Blagdon and in the lowlands eg Chelvey and Yatton.
 Seen in winter below East Harptree in the Chew Valley where probably a few breed, never at Litton reservoir.
 Also, in winter in Hollowmarsh and by swampy streamsides etc, in some places in the Bath district'.
 Davis (1947) called it a 'resident, breeds locally in lowland areas, becomes more widespread in winter.'
-Yellow-rumped Warbler Setophaga coronata 0, 1 A National rarity 1994 - Eastville Park on November 16th and 17th [BBRC] see Martin, Musgrove and Andrews (1994) for more details
+Yellow-rumped Warbler Setophaga coronata A National rarity, with a single local record at Eastville Park on 16th and 17th November, 1994 [BBRC] see Martin, Musgrove and Andrews (1994) for more details